Government Affairs Team Collaboration

 Any team member can generate a briefing from the shared interaction history, not just the person who owns the relationship.
 Coverage does not depend on one person being available.

-“I spent years in government and external affairs at Pepco and Exelon, and I tried to run that work on Salesforce, on spreadsheets, on legislative tracking tools that treated relationships as an afterthought.
+“I spent years doing government and external affairs work, and I tried to run it on Salesforce, on spreadsheets, on legislative tracking tools that treated relationships as an afterthought.
 None of it fit.
 The commissioner context, the rate case history, the institutional knowledge my team had built over years, none of it had a home in any tool I could buy.
 So I built the one I wished I had.”

 Further Reading